clipperz/password-manager/README.md

 ## Disclaimer

-The resulting application has not been fully tested, so there may be still problems due to the new build script or some other changes that were done due to the new repository structure.
+This application has not been fully tested, so there may be still problems due to the new build script or to the new repository structure.
 So, for the moment, **use it at your own risk!**

 [pog]: http://www.phpobjectgenerator.com/